 passToClient

-Most pageContext values are available only on the server-side, but you can use passToClient to make them available on the client-side.
+Most pageContext values are available only on the server-side, but you can use passToClient to make values available on the client-side.

 // /pages/+config.js